Robert McAlpin Williamson

 Robert McAlpin Williamson (1804? – December 22, 1859) was a Republic of Texas Supreme Court Justice, state lawmaker and Texas Ranger.
 Williamson County, Texas is named for him.
-He is the first white person documented playing the banjo.
+He was the first white person documented to have played the banjo.

 Early life

 Williamson was born in Wilkes County, Georgia to a prestigious family.
 His mother died shortly after and he was raised by his paternal grandmother, Sarah Gilliam, in Milledgeville, Georgia.
 At the age of fifteen, he contracted tuberculous arthritis that caused his right leg to permanently stiffen at a 90-degree angle.
 In order to walk, a wooden leg had to be fastened to his knee.
 Because of this, he later acquired the nickname "Three-Legged-Willie".
 He passed the bar at the approximate age of nineteen before practicing one year of law in Georgia.

 Life in Texas

 Williamson came to Stephen F. Austin's colony (San Felipe de Austin) in June 1827.
 He became acquainted with both Stephen F. Austin and William B. Travis during this time.
 He co-founded the newspaper The Cotton Plant in 1829 and became the first prosecuting attorney for San Felipe shortly after.
 He later went on to edit the newspapers The Texas Gazette and The Mexican Citizen.

 He was made the first Major of all the Rangers on November 28, in the Texas Rangers in 1835 and went on to participate in the Texas Revolution fighting in the Battle of Gonzales and the Battle of San Jacinto in William H. Smith's 2nd REG.
 "J" cavalry.